apilayer/currencylayer-API/docs/language-examples/java/README.md

 	 *
 	 */

-	public static void sendLiveRequest(){
+	// sendLiveRequest() function is created to request and retrieve the data public static void sendLiveRequest(){

 		// The following line initializes the HttpGet Object with the URL in order to send a request